Bríd McKeown, Director of Engagement

 Bríd has an MA in Conflict, Governance and International Development.
 She has experience in web development and CRM administration, and speaks Spanish, French and a small amount of Arabic.
 Brid is also a professional basketmaker, making baskets using traditional Irish techniques with willow.

 Darcie Dyer, Operations Manager

-Darcie (she/her) joined the BCCLA as Operations Manager in July 2021.
-She is a uninvited settler on the unceded and ancestral land of the šxʷməθkʷəy̓əmaɁɬ təməxʷ (Musqueam), Sḵwx̱wú7mesh (Squamish) and Sel̓íl̓witulh (Tsleil-Waututh) people since 2016.
-She was born and raised on the territory of the Plains Cree, Cree, and Métis.
+Darcie (she/they) joined the BCCLA as Operations Manager in July 2021.
+She is an uninvited settler on the stolen lands of the šxʷməθkʷəy̓əmaɁɬ təməxʷ, Sḵwx̱wú7mesh, and Sel̓íl̓witulh people since 2016.
+Darcie was born and raised on the territory of the Plains Cree, Cree, and Métis in Treaty 6.